NadavOsh/led-chaser-hardware-design/README.md

 - **Timer**: NE555 (astable mode oscillator)
 - **Counter**: CD74HC4017 (decade counter / decoder)
 - **LEDs**: 10 outputs driven sequentially
+- **Speed Control**: Potentiometer (adjustable frequency)
 - **Connector**: M20-9990246 pin header

 ---

 ## ⚙️ System Operation

-1. The **NE555 timer** is configured in astable mode and generates a square wave clock signal.
+1. The **NE555 timer** operates in astable mode and generates a square wave clock signal.
-2. The clock signal is fed into the **CD4017 counter clock input**.
+2. The clock frequency is controlled באמצעות **potentiometer**, allowing adjustable LED chase speed.
+3. The 555 output is connected to the **clock input (CP)** of the CD4017.
+4. A **pull-down resistor** is used on the clock line to ensure a defined LOW level and prevent false triggering.
-3. The CD4017 advances one output HIGH per clock cycle (Q0 → Q9).
+5. The CD4017 advances one output HIGH per clock cycle (Q0 → Q9).
-4. Each output drives an LED, creating a running "chaser" effect.
+6. Each output drives an LED through a **current-limiting resistor**.
-5. After the 10th LED, the sequence resets and repeats.
+7. After the final step, the sequence resets and repeats continuously.

 ---